maxsitt/insect-detect-docs/docs/software/index.md

 # Software

-In the Software section we will start by installing some software on your [local PC](localsetup.md){target=_blank} that will be necessary to set up the Raspberry Pi, work with [Python scripts](programming.md){target=_blank} in a remote development environment via SSH in VS Code and stream the video output from the OAK camera to your local PC via X11 forwarding.
+In the Software section, we will start by installing some software on your [local PC](localsetup.md){target=_blank} that is required to set up the Raspberry Pi, communicate with it and work with Python scripts.

-In the [Raspberry Pi Setup](pisetup.md){target=_blank}, we will configure all important settings of the Raspberry Pi Zero 2 W and change some options, e.g. to reduce energy consumption.
-After that we will configure the PiJuice Zero pHAT for precise power management and install all necessary packages to work with the OAK-1 camera in our Python scripts.
+In [Raspberry Pi Setup](pisetup.md){target=_blank}, all steps to set up the Raspberry Pi, Power Managers and associated software are explained in detail.

 All Python scripts for testing and deploying the camera trap can be found in the [Programming](programming.md){target=_blank} section, together with